luciesteigleder/luciesteigleder/README.md

 ### Hello, I'm Lucie! 👋

 Welcome to my GitHub repository!
-As a **full-stack developer** with previous experience in science, science communication, and project management, I bring a versatile skill set to the table.

-With a keen eye for detail and a passion for problem-solving, I am always ready to take on new challenges.
-This repository showcases my projects, demonstrating my proficiency in various web development technologies and frameworks.
+I'm a **full-stack developer** with experience in science, science communication, and project management.

-Feel free to explore the different projects and see how I have applied my skills to create innovative and efficient solutions.
-Whether it's front-end development, back-end development, or full-stack applications, I am dedicated to delivering high-quality code and exceptional user experiences.
+Here, you'll find my projects showcasing my proficiency in web development.
+Feel free to explore and see how I create innovative and efficient solutions!

-I am constantly learning and seeking new opportunities to expand my knowledge and expertise.
-Collaborations and feedback are always welcome, so don't hesitate to reach out and connect with me.
+I'm dedicated to delivering high-quality code and exceptional user experiences.
+I'm always learning and open to collaborations and feedback.

-Thank you for visiting my GitHub repository, and I look forward to sharing my journey as a web developer with you!
+Thank you for visiting, and I look forward to sharing my web development journey with you!
 ## Technical skills ⚙️
 ### Programming Languages
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E) ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)